 - Daintree National Park Day Trip and Night Tour (£195)

-Around 18 minutes from Cairns are the beautiful Cascade Falls.
+The beautiful Cascade Falls are just 20 minutes or so from the city centre, and are some of the best waterfalls nears Cairns.
 This fresh water swimming hole is secluded and nestled deep in the rainforest.

 Several small streams and waterfalls gush into a larger central pool, offering wonderfully refreshing swims and natural rock slides.
 You can easily spend a full day here, with plenty of shade provided by the trees.
 There are BBQ facilities, picnic tables and toilets too.